datarefuge/workflow/bagging.md

   - Upload the zipped bag using the application http://drp-upload-bagger.herokuapp.com/
     - Make sure to select the name of your event in the dropdown (and "remote" if you are working remotely)
     - Note that files beyond 5 Gigs cannot be uploaded through this method
-      - Please talk to your DataRescue guide, if you have a larger file
+      - Please talk to your DataRescue guide/post on Slack in Baggers channel, if you have a larger file
   - Enter URL in cell "Bag URL"
+    - The application will return the location URL for your zip file.
       - The syntax will be "[UrlStub]/[UUID].zip
-      - The UrlStub for your DataRescue group will be provided by your DataRescue guide
+      - Paste URL in Uncrawlable spreadsheet (in "Bag URL" cell)

 - Quality assurance and finishing up
   - To ensure that the bag was uploaded successfully, go to the URL and download the bag back to your laptop.
   - Unzip it, open it and spot check to make sure that the bag looks well formed and the files seem valid.
   - In the Uncrawlable spreadsheet, change the status to "Closed" in the cell "Bagger status indicator", for instance:
   ```
-  @khdelphine closed 1/22/2017
+  @khdelphine Closed 1/22/2017
   ```

-    - If ever a day or more passed since you originally claimed the item, update the date to today's date.
-    - Note that if more than 2 days have passed since you claimed the dataset and it is still not closed, someone else can claim it in your place and start working on it
+    - Note that if more than 2 days have passed since you claimed the dataset and it is still not closed, the **Date field will turn red**, signaling that someone else can claim it in your place and start working on it
       - This will avoid datasets being stuck in the middle of the workflow and not being finalized.